Channel Matsuo Basho on the Dewa Sanzan

 View this post on Instagram

 After arriving at the Kiyokawa checkpoint on the 19th of July, the pair climbed Old Haguro Road to Toge on Mt.
 Haguro.
 Here they called on Rogan Zushi and gave him an introduction letter from Takano Ichiei who they had met in Oishida.
 Rogan led the pair to Minamidani, then home to a very large branch temple where they stayed and also visited the main temple at the top of Mt.
 Haguro.
-Basho apparently ate Dewa Sanzan Shojin Ryori Ascetic Cuisine at the location of Saikan, as well as visiting the Five Story Pagoda.
+Basho apparently ate Dewa Sanzan Shojin Ryori Ascetic Cuisine at Kezoin Temple, now known as Saikan, as well as visiting the Five Story Pagoda.

 Oh how wonderful